Maritza Sáenz Ryan: Military career

 Sáenz Ryan was assigned to the 1st Armored Division Artillery in Nuremberg, West Germany.
-She returned to the United States and, through the U.S. Army's Funded Legal Education Program, she attended law school in Nashville, Tenn., at Vanderbilt University.
+She returned to the United States and, through the U.S. Army's Funded Legal Education Program, she studied law in Nashville, Tenn., at Vanderbilt University Law School.
 After earning her law degree, Sáenz Ryan was selected for Order of the Coif and in 1988, admitted to the New York State Bar #2235323.
 Sáenz Ryan was reassigned to the Judge Advocate General's Corps (JAGC) as a trial counsel at Fort Sill, Oklahoma.

 Sáenz Ryan, who had been promoted to the rank of captain, was deployed overseas during Operations Desert Shield and Desert Storm and was assigned as the brigade legal counsel for a Field Artillery brigade.

 She returned to JAG Corps headquarters in Washington, DC. and earned her master's degree in Law (LLM) from the Judge Advocate General's School in Charlottesville, Virginia.
 She was later selected to attend the Command & General Staff College at Fort Leavenworth, Kansas.
 In 1999, while she was attending the Command and General Staff College, doctors found and removed a cancerous tumor from her leg.
 Sáenz Ryan recovered, continued on Army active duty, and applied for a professorship at West Point Academy.
+Sáenz Ryan holds a Master of Laws in Military Law from The Judge Advocate General's Legal Center and School and a Master of Arts in National Security & Strategic Studies from Naval War College.

 In August, 2001, Sáenz Ryan was appointed Deputy Head, Department of Law, at the U.S. Military Academy, one of two newly created permanent military faculty positions in the department.
 Her Commanding officer and mentor, Brigadier General Pat Finnegan, allowed her to receive treatment for her condition and to have a full recovery before she could assume her position full-time.

 In 2006, after accepting the presidential nomination and being confirmed by Congress, Sáenz Ryan was named head of the Department of Law at the United States Military Academy.
 She replaced former head Finnegan, who left to become the academy's Dean of the Academic Board.

 Sáenz Ryan is currently the most senior-ranking Hispanic Judge Advocate.
 She is also the first woman and first Hispanic West Point graduate, to serve as an academic department head.

 Sáenz Ryan played an instrumental role in raising awareness of the inequity and impracticality of the Combat Exclusion Policy, which restricts women's roles and opportunities in the military regardless of talent or ability.
 In 2008, the West Point Center for the Rule of Law was established under her leadership.
+In November 2023, Sáenz Ryan was nominated by U.S. president Joe Biden to become a member of the board of visitors of the United States Coast Guard Academy.